davidgodzsak/firefox-timelimit-extension/docs/problems.md

+- new popup ui/ux is bad, does not follow the design of the existing app
+- new popup should show how much time was spent already, how much opens are already spent
+- new popup does not allow adding a limit easily
+- new popup has a sun icon instead of cogwheel for settings
+- the checkmark button disappears on the settings screen when I write to the input field
+- timout page does not kick in after the time is spent on the page, seems like it's not even tracking usage
 - the popup does not contain any input for adding a new site limit when opening a site that never had a limit set up
 - the popup button is not following the same design as the buttons in the settings page (edit, delete buttons don't use the icons).
 - popup should not show edit or delete limits buttons, it makes it too easy to make changes and a user could use this to avoid the limits.